edf-hpc/fca-health-checker/README.md

 This script will return 0 if the service is up and responsive, 1 otherwise.
 The default path installation for FCA is */opt/mellanox/fca* if the path is different for your particular installation please use FCA_PATH to indicate this path.

+## How does it work?

+This script performs three tests in order to check the state of the FCA service:
+ - It first try to contact the CLI using the 2345 port
+ - It uses the binary *fca_find_fmm* provided by Mellanox to verify the presence of FMM service
+ - It tries to initialize a collective communication using a benchmark provided by Mellanox

 ## REDUCE TEST

 PATH_REDUCE_TEST has to be remplaced by the path of the reduce test binary provided by mellanox,